 The main objectives of the UN Inter-agency support group are: (i) to provide an opportunity for the exchange of information in regards to their work on indigenous issues; (ii) strengthen inter-agency cooperation to promote the human rights and well-being of indigenous peoples including the dissemination and implementation of the UN Declaration on the Rights of Indigenous Peoples; (iii) analyze, disseminated and contribute to the implementation of the recommendations of the Forum; (iv) interact with the Forum and its members to provide and seek information, advice and substantive inputs; (v) advise in the mainstreaming of indigenous peoples issues within the UN system, and strengthen mutual collaboration.

-The IASG Chairmanship rotates annually and has been held by the ILO, the World Bank, WIPO, UNDP, UNICEF, IFAD, the Secretariat of the Convention on Biological Diversity (SCBD), UNEP and UN-HABITAT, WHO and UNFPA.
+The IASG Chairmanship rotates annually and has been held by the ILO, the World Bank, WIPO, UNDP, UNICEF, IFAD, the Secretariat of the Convention on Biological Diversity (SCBD), UNESCO, UNEP and UN-HABITAT, WHO,UNFPA and UNICEF.

 IASG Statement on the Declaration on the Rights of Indigenous Peoples